AMD-RIPS/ST-2019/Data Generation/Glitchify/README.md

 15. desktop_glitch_one

-Randomly selects a region and sdds the first kind of desktop glitch (see examples) to the input frames.
+Randomly selects a region and adds the first kind of desktop glitch (see examples) to the input frames.

 16. desktop_glitch_two